Move Over Ivanka Trump, Jessica Simpson Takes Over With Spring 2017 Collection

 “I will never understand why people take someone down for what you look like.
 If I had a character flaw, take me down.
 But a body flaw?
 That’s not important.”

 Jessica Simpson is still a hit with women.
 While a growing number of women are boycotting Ivanka Trump and the retailers who carry her collection, T.J.
-Maxx and Marshall’s are the latest retailers to back away from her brand, reports Yahoo.
+Maxx and Marshall’s are the latest retailers to back away from her brand, reports Yahoo Style.
 That is good news for women who have been boycotting Donald Trump’s daughter due to her ongoing support amid his controversial statements and his headline-making presidency.

 According to a report via Time, Jessica Simpson’s coveted shoes can be found up to 70 percent off at T.J.
 Maxx.
 Just be aware that almost 100 percent of the shoes at T.J.
 Maxx are first-run quality, while the remaining 5 percent have minor flaws.